Badge - Avvo Rating 10, Superb

 The National Trial Lawyers Top 100

-Possession With Intent to Sell or Deliver
+Clearwater Possession With Intent to Sell or Deliver Lawyer

 The war on drugs has been a long and ineffective battle that has more often led to nonviolent drug offenders facing significant prison sentences than to any progress slowing the drug trade or fighting addiction.
 The increased attention and focus on drug offenses has led to overzealous enforcement of drug laws and has sometimes resulted in innocent people being caught up in the criminal justice system.
 If you or a loved one are charged with a drug related offense, it is imperative that you contact a dedicated Clearwater drug crimes lawyer immediately.